No Friend but the Mountains

 The Award-winning International Bestselling Story of One Man's Six Year Detention in Australia

 In 2013, Kurdish journalist Behrouz Boochani sought asylum in Australia but was instead illegally imprisoned in the country's most notorious detention centre on Manus Island.
-He has been there ever since.
 This book is the result.

 No Friend but the Mountains is both a brave act of witness and a moving testament to the humanity of all people, in the most extreme of circumstances.